acbilson/chaos-content/plants/writing/thoughts-on-online-note-taking.md

 Though [tags are an ineffective association structure](https://notes.andymatuschak.org/z3MzhvmesiD2htMaEFQJif7gJgyaHAQvKH49Z), I've begun a structure for my notes as a [network of interrelated thoughts](https://alexbilson.dev/network/).
 I have a problem with a mixture of concepts and content types, but I do find that my diagram supplies newcomers a navigable overview of my site's content.
 The overview serves a distinct purpose from association.
 Association allows _me_ to wander the corridors of my thoughts, while tag networks hand a visitor the structural map of all thoughts I've documented online and how they conceptually relate.

+{{< notice name="Quiche" src="https://notes.andymatuschak.org/z5efx2iNLSB8antyDHfU74Xk3x7voSXk9tuec" >}}
-> A tag network would help newcomers on Andy's site too.
-I would never realize from the starting page that Andy has a note about [quiche](https://notes.andymatuschak.org/z5efx2iNLSB8antyDHfU74Xk3x7voSXk9tuec).
+A tag network would help newcomers on Andy's site too.
+I would never realize from the starting page that Andy has a note about quiche.
+{{< /notice >}}

 How to achieve this with [Hugo](https://gohugo.io/)?